Watson: Not in the least.

 - Burn Notice, for precisely the same reason as the Leverage crew.

-- The Firefly episode "Ariel."
+- The episode "Ariel."
 Simon plans a heist on a hospital, stealing medicines that the crew can sell for profit on the black market.
-The rationalization is two fold: One, that Simon's real goal is to get his sister River into an imaging suite so he can find out what the Alliance did to her at the Academy, and two, it's pointed out that as it's an Alliance hospital on a core world, they're insured and will be completely restocked within hours of the heist so no harm will be done.
+The rationalization is two fold: One, that Simon's real goal is to get his sister River into an imaging suite so he can find out what the Alliance did to her at the Academy, and two, it's pointed out that as it's an Alliance hospital on a core world, they'll be restocked almost immediately, while the black market caters to people who otherwise wouldn't be able to get treatment.

 Sheriff Bourne: (catching Mal returning stolen medicine to a plague-stricken town) You were truthful back in town.
 These are tough times.
 A man can get a job, he might not look too close at what that job is.
 But a man learns all the details of a situation like ours... well... then he has a choice.